jasmin-baier/tabiya-livelihoods-classifier/README_Jas.md

 # That should activate virtual environment which I set up previously as per https://github.com/tabiya-tech/tabiya-livelihoods-classifier/blob/main/README.md#set-up-virtualenv

 # IMPORT JOBS
-# STEP 2: Get new jobs via Harambee API and update jobs database
+# STEP 2: Get new jobs via Harambee API and update jobs database -- THIS IS CURRENTLY STILL DONE IN R, THIS SCRIPT IS NOT CHECKED
 1_1_harambee_jobs_API_and_formatting.py

 # STEP 3: View > Command Palette > Python: Select interpreter > CHOOSE VENV